kashi618/Atlas-of-Thoughts/Notes/2) Area/Leaving Cert Classics.md

 - Made of the same **Pentelic marble** as used in the **Parthenon**.
 - Also made of **grey marble** from **Egypt**,  **pink granite** from **Aswan**, and **yellow marble** from **Tusnia**.
 - Constructed using **cranes** and **large pulleys**.

+- There are 8 interior  recesses, 7 of which contained masterfully sclulpted sculptures of the Roman planetary Gods.
+- There are 4 pilars on each of the sides, 2 rounded and 2 squared.
+- The oculus was open up to the sky, and allowed the sun to shine into it, acting as a sundial.
+A few times per year, the sun would also shine directly on the sculptures of the Gods, lighting them up.
+- The oculus represented the universe.
+- Due to the oculus being open, it also allowed rain to come through.
+However, the floor was built to be slanted, so that the water would gather towards the center, and into a drain.

+- The coffered ceiling was the most innovative and inspiring design.
+It was hard to calculate and get the spacing correct, and each coffer was also hand crafted and sculpted.
+It ws made of concrete mixes using pumic stone, and due to the coffered nature, was very light.
+- It was so technologically advanced that even to this day, it is the largest freestanding dome in the world.
+- It shows the superiority of Roman architecture, unbeaten even to this day,

 ### Temple of Vesta
  ![|400](https://i.imgur.com/oCTWg39.png)